 - Native American – A person who is an American Indian, Eskimo, Aleut, or Native Hawaiian, and regarded as such by the community of which the person claims to be a part.
 Native American must be documented members of a North American tribe, bank, or otherwise organized group of native people who are indigenous to the continental United States and proof can be provided through a Native American Blood Degree Certificate (i.e., tribal registry letter, tribal roll registration number).

-A business that is at least fifty-one percent owned and managed by one or more qualified disabled veterans whose disability is service related.
+A business that is at least fifty-one percent owned and managed by one or more qualified disabled persons.

 A business that is at least fifty-one percent owned and managed by one or more qualified veterans.

-A business that is at least fifty-one percent owned by one or more women and the management and daily business operations of which are controlled by one or more women.
-The two groups in this category are noted below; however, BB&T Corporation combines them for reporting purposes.
+A business that is at least fifty-one percent owned by one or more women, and the management and daily business operations of which are controlled by one or more women.

-Learn how to become certified as a diverse vendor, and how BB&T actively engages a wide community of suppliers.
+Learn how to become certified as a diverse vendor, and how BB&T, now Truist, actively engages a wide community of suppliers.

 How to become certified

 A certified diverse vendor must demonstrate certain nationally and statewide standardized criteria and hold a valid certificate from a third-party certifying agency.
-Certifying agencies may include, but are not limited to, the agencies listed in the table below.
+Certifying agencies may include, but are not limited to, the agencies listed below.

-BB&T has participated in various conferences and events dedicated to support and promote Supplier Diversity including:
+BB&T, now Truist, has participated in various conferences and events dedicated to support and promote Supplier Diversity, including:

-- Carolinas Minority Supplier Development Councils, Inc. – Business Opportunity Conference (An affiliate of the NMSDC)
+- Carolinas-Virginia Minority Supplier Development Council – Business Opportunity Conference (An affiliate of the NMSDC)

-- Institute for Supply Management, Inc. (ISM) – International Supply Management Conference
+- Institute for Supply Management® (ISM) – International Supply Management Conference

-- National Minority Supplier Development Councils, Inc. (NMSDC) – Business Opportunity Conference
+- National Minority Supplier Development Council, Inc. (NMSDC) – Business Opportunity Conference

-- North Carolina Minority and Women Business Enterprise Coordinators' Network Conference – Business Opportunity Conference
+- North Carolina Minority/Women Business Enterprise Coordinator’s Network Conference – Business Opportunity Conference

-- The North Carolina Institute of Minority Economic Development – Executive Networking Conference
+- North Carolina Institute of Minority Economic Development – Executive Networking Conference

 - Women's Business Enterprise National Council, Inc. (WBENC) – Carolinas Forum